 Failure to deliver the exam will result in a delay for candidates on their route to licensure.

 The provincial and territorial Medical Regulatory Authorities (MRAs) consider the MCCQE Part II one of the main national standards to issue a license and, in many provinces, it is part of the legislative requirement defining licensure.

 The MCCQE Part II assesses the knowledge, skills and behaviours that all physicians practising in Canada should be able to demonstrate, regardless of specialty.

-No, candidates will complete the exam in one day rather than over two days for the October 2020 and February 2021 sessions.
+No, candidates will complete the exam in one day rather than over two days for the February 2021 session.

-Candidates will take the exam on one of four days: October 24 or 25, 2020, or February 6 or 7, 2021.
+Candidates will take the exam on one day: February 7, 2021.
 The February 2021 session has been added to increase exam capacity.

 Candidates will be presented with 10 clinical scenarios, which include 7 encounter stations (T stations) and 3 paired stations (C stations).